 - the changed circumstances of anyone living with you

 - any period of temporary absence from your home of 4 weeks or more.

 If you’re entitled to more benefit because of a change, you will normally only be awarded the extra from the time that you tell us.
 We won’t be able to backdate it.

 If you’re entitled to less benefit because of a change, your benefit will reduce from the date the change occurred.
 If you’ve been overpaid, we will ask for the money back.

-If you don’t tell us about a change that affects the amount of Council Tax Support you receive, even if it wasn't deliberate, we may fine you £70 as a penalty.
+If you don’t tell us about a change that affects the amount of Council Tax Reduction you receive, even if it wasn't deliberate, we may fine you £70 as a penalty.